Develop

 string socketName - Required - The Unique Name of the attachable socket.
 The name must be unique to the owning OvrAvatarEntity.

 CAPI.ovrAvatar2JointType jointType - Required - The Joint Type to attach this socket to.
-The same Critical Joint must be exposed on the attached OvrAvatarEntity.
+The same Critical Joint must be exposed on the attached OvrAvatarEntity. examples: CAPI.ovrAvatar2JointType.Chest, CAPI.ovrAvatar2JointType.Head

-Vector3 Position - Required - Local Position of the socket, relative to the Critical Joint.
+Vector3 position - Required - Local Position of the socket, relative to the Critical Joint.
 Essentially to offset off the object.
 Note: The axis orientation is different from Unity

-Vector3 EulerAngles - Required - Local Rotation relative to the Critical Joint’s rotation
+Vector3 eulerAngles - Required - Local Rotation relative to the Critical Joint’s rotation

 float? width - Optional - In meters.
 Scales the object in relation to the Avatar size.
 If null, the attached object does not scale to Avatar size